treatmesubj/Excel_Vim_Keys/README.md

 Nearly all of Excel `{CNTRL}` & `{SHIFT}` shortcuts are unaffected (excl. underline & auto-fill-right)\
 All Excel `{ALT}` shortcuts are unaffected

+Movements to leftmost & rightmost populated cells in a row is most enjoyable advantage

 ## Quick Setup
 1. Download [vim\_keys.xlam](vim_keys.xlam)
 2. Skip to step 4 below in DIY Setup